brunolemos/micro-oauth/README.md

 git clone git@github.com:brunolemos/micro-oauth.git
 ```

-Move `.env.example` to `.env` and fill in your GitHub API details and redirect url
+Move `.env.example` to `.env` and fill in your Provider API details and redirect url

 ```sh
 npm run dev
 ```

-The server will then be listening at `localhost:3000`, so set the authorization callback URL of your dev application on the provider website to that.
+The server will then be listening at `http://localhost:3000`, so set the authorization callback URL of your dev application on the provider website to that.

 ## Updating

 The `master` branch of this repository is what you will be deploying.
-To update to a new version with potential bugfixes, all you have to do is run the `now` command again and then set the authorization callback URL on GitHub to the new URL that `now` gave you! 👌
+To update to a new version with potential bugfixes, all you have to do is run the `now` command again and then set the authorization callback URL on GitHub to the **new URL** that `now` gave you! 👌

 ## License